GenOL: Generating Diverse Examples for Name-only Online Learning: Conclusion

 \section{Conclusion}

-Online continual learning represents a practical, real-world-aligned learning paradigm.
-However, the assumption of having access to well-curated and annotated data in these scenarios hinders its real-world application.
-To address the challenges arisen from using manually annotated and web-crawled data, we introduce a unified name-only continual learning framework that integrates generators with the continual learner, termed `\frameworknamefull' (\textbf{\frameworkname}).

-Within the \frameworkname framework, we propose an diverse prompt generation method (\ie, \promptmethod) and complexity-guided ensembling (\ie, \ensemblemethod).
-Extensive experimental validations demonstrate the performance improvements achieved by both components within the \frameworkname framework, showcasing its effectiveness in both ID and OOD settings compared to webly-supervised and human supervision.
+Online CL represents a practical learning paradigm, but the assumption of well-curated and annotated data limits its real-world applicability.
+To address this, we introduce a unified name-only CL framework that integrates generators with the continual learner, termed `\frameworknamefull' ({\frameworkname}).
+Within the \frameworkname framework, we propose a diverse prompt generation method (\ie, \promptmethod) and complexity-guided ensembling (\ie, \ensemblemethod).
+Extensive experiments validate the performance improvements achieved by both components of the \frameworkname framework, demonstrating its effectiveness in both ID and OOD domains compared to webly-supervised and human supervision.